BAFTSS Annual Conference

 Rethinking Screen Cultures

-We are sorry to announce that because of the current threat to public health, our 2020 Conference at the University of St Andrews in April 2020 will no longer take place.
+We are sorry to announce that because of the current threat to public health, our 2020 Conference at the University of St Andrews in April 2020 will not take place.
 This is very disappointing, but it is the right decision to take and we're sure you will have been anticipating it.

 Our colleagues at St Andrews, Tom Rice and Shruti Narayanswarmy, had worked incredibly to bring the conference planning together, and on behalf of the BAFTSS EC, and all our members, I'd like to thank them for their patience, imagination and hard graft.